Jazz Aviation: Thomas Cook Canada

 Sunquest charter service to sun destinations operated by Jazz Aviation, doing business as Thomas Cook Canada, began on November 5, 2010.
 However, on April 13, 2012, Thomas Cook Canada had terminated the remaining three years of the five-year flight services agreement with Jazz, and the service ended on April 30, 2012.

-For the 2011/2012 season, flights departed from the Canadian airports of Toronto, Halifax, Calgary, and Vancouver.
-Destinations included Aruba, Nassau, Puerto Plata, Punta Cana, Montego Bay, Cancun, Cozumel, Puerto Vallarta, Los Cabos, and Curaçao.
+For the 2011 / 2012 season, flights departed from the Canadian airports at Toronto, Halifax, Calgary, and Vancouver.
+Destinations included Aruba, Nassau, Puerto Plata, Punta Cana, Montego Bay, Cancún, Cozumel, Puerto Vallarta, Los Cabos, and Curaçao.

 PLUNA Líneas Aéreas Uruguayas S.A.

 In April 2010, Jazz Aviation purchased a one-third interest in the Latin American Regional Aviation Holding Corporation (LARAH).
-In turn, LARAH owns a 75% interest in Uruguayan flag carrier PLUNA, while the remaining 25% is owned by the Uruguayan government.
+In turn, LARAH owns a 75% interest in PLUNA, the Uruguayan flag carrier, while the remaining 25% is owned by the Uruguayan government.
 PLUNA said on July 6, 2012, that it was "suspending all flights indefinitely" and announced that 720 of the 900 staff would be sent on unemployment pay until a new associate for the company is found or the airline is definitively sold.

 Destinations

-Jazz serves 79 destinations across Canada and the United States.
+Jazz serves 71 destinations across Canada and the United States.